 Nearly, and yet we manage.
 Which is to miss the point entirely, in my opinion.
 The question is not how accurate Kangana is about her allegations, both romantic and writerly, or how reproachfully she should be admonished for various flaws and insinuations.
 The real question is why on earth so many of us are so keen to point fingers?
 We can choose not to agree with her, but instead we defame and accuse.
 She has raised the industry's hackles.
 Is this because her tell-all persona is inconvenient to a community that prefers its skeletons closeted?
 Or is she widely labelled out of control primarily because she's a woman?

 I ask since several broadsides I see levelled at Kangana Ranaut sound dashed familiar.
 They make me think, to be precise, of Aamir Khan.

 In May 2006, just before Fanaa was released, Khan - the film's leading man - went on the record to lambast the BJP's handling of the Narmada Dam issue in Gujarat.
 He spoke passionately about the cause and joined in with activists, but after the film had released, was nowhere to be seen and didn't mention the subject publicly.
 Khan has since gained a certain infamy for making newsy headlines prior to a film release, and while we cast aspersions on Ranaut for going on about Hrithik Roshan before Simran hits theatres, Khan is admired as a cunning operator for this very reason.

 One of the industry's most persistent rumours has to do with Khan 'directing' most of the movies he stars in, and tales of his on-set interference are legendary.
 It is whispered that Khan chooses filmmakers who are willing to submit to his vision, and because their films without Khan don't do as well as the ones he makes with them - and he specifically makes one film apiece with most directors - Khan is widely considered as the guy who "really" made the film happen.
 For her on-set exactitude, Ranaut is branded a troublemaker even as this behaviour earned Khan his 'perfectionist' tag.

 Back in 2007, Taare Zameen Par producer Aamir Khan had an awful row with the film's original director Amol Gupte, culminating in Gupte forced to back off the project and the direction credit going to Khan himself.
 Ranaut had a messy struggle about writing credits with Simran screenwriter Apurva Asrani, and as this trail of emails shows, it isn't likely to end amicably.
 Ranaut continues to repeatedly be grilled on the subject, as opposed to Khan who got away with a shrug - and plenty of applause.

-, she claimed to be paid 80% of what Ranbir Kapoor/Ranveer Singh make, which is a giant statement considering this industry is so lopsided that Shahid Kapoor makes significantly more money per film than Deepika Padukone.
+After the success of Queen and Tanu Weds Manu Returns, Ranaut rightly refuses to settle for low renumeration and holds out for a bigger piece of the pie.
+In an interview, she claimed to be paid 80% of what Ranbir Kapoor/Ranveer Singh make, which is a giant statement considering this industry is so lopsided that Shahid Kapoor makes significantly more money per film than Deepika Padukone.
 Meanwhile, Aamir Khan has reportedly struck an unprecedented deal with Yash Raj Films for the upcoming Thugs Of Hindostan where he will get a whopping 60% of the film's profits.
 None of these numbers may actually be true, but most producers I have spoken to applaud Khan's acumen, while they wait for one flop to bring Ranaut "down to earth."